jolokia/jolokia/HOWTO_RELEASE.md

 Jolokia uses Sonatype's Open Source Software Repository Hosting (OSSRH) service to deploy artifacts to Maven Central.
 Please check instructions and more information [here][6].
+If `developmentVersion`, `releaseVersion` or `tag` properties are not specified, you'll be prompted to provide required values in the console.

 ```console
 git clone git@github.com:jolokia/jolokia.git -b 2.0